paulofpimenta/image_cropper/README.md

 # 4. API documentation

-The api is document with OpenApi3.
+The api is documented with OpenApi3.
 Once the aplication is running, you can access the documentation in the link below :

 ```shell
 http://localhost:8080/api/v1/image-cropper